 We ended up driving by several times on our way to other activities and were so excited when it finally worked in our plans to eat at Leoda’s!

 Actually, we rearranged our agenda to be in Lahaina and make sure it worked out for us to eat there.

 When we went, it was pretty crowded and we did have to wait a bit to order.
 Not only that, there weren’t any open tables and there were quite a few people waiting.

 In my book, that gets me excited thinking this place must have the best lunch in Maui or all these people wouldn’t be here, right?

 I was right.

-We sat with our toes in the sand, sun in our face and watched the surfers having fun.
+We sat with our toes in the sand, sun on our faces, and watched the surfers having fun.
 It was fabulous!

 What could possibly be better than that?

 Now here’s where I have to share a REGRET with you.
 More like a confession because I have actual remorse.